 Fruits and vegetables are good sources of fibre and should make up the greater part of your diet.
 Avocados, vegetables from the cabbage family including broccoli, kale, cabbage, cauliflower, and Brussels sprouts, root vegetables and green peas are all good vegetable choices, high in fibre .
 Fruits with edible seeds, apples, pears (not too ripe) and raspberries are good fruit choices.

-The simple way to increase the amount of fibre in your diet is to replace some meat and processed carbohydrates, such as white rice, with nutritious, high fibre alternatives as often as possible.
+The simple way to increase the amount of fibre in your diet is to replace some meat and processed carbohydrates, such as white rice, with nutritious, high fibre alternatives.
 The foods that work the best are pulses/ legumes and quinoa.
 These foods are high in protein and act as suitable meat substitutes.

-Most people are familiar with using dried pulses in their cooking, but often the simple step of using them instead of meat is overlooked.
-Substituting with pulses and legumes provides you with a nutritious, high-fibre vegetarian meal as all dried beans, peas, lentils and chickpeas are nutrition packed, as well as high in fibre.
+Most people are familiar with using dried pulses in their cooking, but often they forget they’re a simple meat substitute.
+Pulses and legumes provide you with a nutritious, high-fibre vegetarian meal as they’re all nutrition packed, as well as high in fibre.
 Legumes have more fibre than any other food, and blackbeans are the highest.
 In addition, unlike meat, beans are low in fat and cholesterol-free.

 Although legumes are a starchy food the starch is not digested easily, therefore avoiding the sugar spike you get from many other carbs.
 Because they are high-fibre it means they stop you getting hungry – a great addition for weight control.